leon-wee/naming-contests/README.md

 --------------------

     a) We don't usually work with React elements directly like that, instead we use components.
 For example, the top level component is usually an App component, and we define the component as a constant.

+    b) Make sure to use PropTypes to define the data type.

+    c) Also use PropTypes to specify if it's required.

+    d) PropTypes can also be used to define default values, if none is specified.